teamtomo/membrain-seg/docs/index.md

 Segmenting the membranes in your tomograms is the main feature of this repository.
 Please find more detailed instructions [here](./Usage/Segmentation.md).

-## Model training
-It is also possible to use this package to train your own model.
-Instructions can be found [here](./Usage/Training.md).

 ## Preprocessing
 Currently, we provide the following two [preprocessing](https://github.com/teamtomo/membrain-seg/tree/main/src/tomo_preprocessing) options:
 - pixel size matching: Rescale your tomogram to match the training pixel sizes